What is the best electric heater for a large room?

 - remote controlled (33-feet range)

 - adjustable thermostat

 Dr. Infrared Quartz + PTC portable large space heater

-Another infrared heater, this one is a popular choice for rooms with a significant sq. ft. count.
+Another infrared heater, this one is one of the best space heaters for rooms with a significant sq. ft. count.
 With its retro vibe and a powerful dual heating element, this heater can get you through the cold season.

 Yes, it has a dual heating system which is a combination of infrared quartz tube as well as PTC.
 This will not only keep you toasty in a large room but also help you save on your electricity bills.
 The heater is equipped with an Auto Energy Saving mode.